AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Evaluation Analysis

 Three model families are evaluated under a unified protocol: CNNs, contrastive VLMs, and generative VLMs.
 CNNs and contrastive models produce closed-set predictions, whereas generative VLMs output free-text responses that must be mapped to valid class labels.
 Performance is evaluated using macro-averaged Precision, Recall, and F1-score across the 65 classes, with F1 reported as the primary metric.
 Generalisation is assessed by evaluating performance separately on lab, field, and combined test sets, enabling analysis under domain shift.
 Results for overall performance are reported in \Cref{tab:overall_table}, while generalisation experiments can be found in \Cref{tab:generalise_table}.

 To ensure fair comparison, generative outputs that cannot be parsed into valid class labels are treated as incorrect predictions via assignment to a dedicated \texttt{false\_parse} class.
-Parse Success Rate (PSR) is reported separately to distinguish visual misclassification from instruction-related failures.
+PSR is reported separately to distinguish visual misclassification from instruction-related failures.